 Aguero had a reputation as one of the rising stars of European football during his time as a prolific youngster at Atletico Madrid.
 Naturally, United were heavily linked to a player of that calibre.

 “His agent was demanding a price we were not prepared to pay,” Ferguson wrote in his book Leading: Lessons in leadership from the legendary Manchester United manager.

 The price in question? £35million.

-The Argentinian later completed a £38miilion move to the sky blue side of Manchester and has been a constant thorn in United’s side for the last 10 years.
-Not only has he scored nine goals against the Red Devils in 16 Manchester derby appearances, but he also scored the goal that denied United the Premier League title in 2011-12.
+The Argentinian later completed a £38miilion move to the sky blue side of Manchester and was a constant thorn in United’s side for 10 years.
+Not only did he score nine goals against the Red Devils in 16 Manchester derby appearances, but he also scored the goal that denied United the Premier League title in 2011-12.

 Having starred for Lille, Hazard became one of the most sought-after players in Europe and was linked with both United and City.